Pedram-Rajaei/ResourceSharingPlan/README.md

 <h4>Implementation</h4>
 To get similar results, you can run provided code.
 After running GMM code, you will obtain the same result that we provide in above figures

 <h3>Stringer Data:</h3>
 Large scale recordings of brain-wide activity in awake mice during spontaneous behavior are publicly available to allow studies on how multidimensional behaviors are represented in distributed neural data.
 Using the mice dataset, we are interested in studying how coherence analysis will reveal interactions across neural nodes and their connections to behavior.
 To study the data, we will use empirical and parametric point-process coherence; we will also utilize mixed-data coherence analysis to study neural and behavioral data in tandem.
 <h4>Data</h4>
 Neural recordings of more than 3000 neurons are being recorded using eight-probe Neuropixels in awake mice (n=3), covering frontal, sensorimotor, retro-splenial cortex, hippocampus, striatum, thalamus, and mid-brain.
-The complete description of the experiment protocol can be found in Stringer et. al (2019).
+The complete description of the experiment protocol can be found in <a href="https://www.nature.com/articles/s41586-019-1346-5">Stringer et.</a> al (2019).
 The analysis of this data revealed a multi-dimensional and brain-wide representation of the behavior.
 The result also shows despite behavior and neural activity contained fast-time scale fluctuations on the order of 200 msec, they are related to each other on a time scale of 1 second.
-Data set is publicly available in the following link: Download data
+Data set is publicly available in the following link: <a href="https://figshare.com/articles/dataset/LFP_data_for_8-Neuropixels_recordings_from_Stringer_et_al_2019_Science/8784311">Download data</a>

 <h4>Results</h4>
 Below figure shows elevated synchrony in the high-theta band as the mice start moving whiskers and eye gaze direction in response to stimuli